 It was then time to head to Midelt, a town in between the Middle Atlas and High Atlas mountain ranges.
 While driving through the Middle Atlas ranges we experienced ever changing scenery.
-There were snow capped mountains, which was totally unexpected to an oasis in the middle of the desert, no it wasn’t a mirage, and arrived at our hotel that essentially felt like it was in the middle of nowhere, set amongst gorges.
+There were snow capped mountains, which was totally unexpected, to an oasis in the middle of the desert, no it wasn’t a mirage.
+We arrived at our hotel which essentially felt like it was in the middle of nowhere, set amongst gorges.

 We went for a gentle hike through the rugged gorges, investigating abandoned traditional mud houses and seeing others with satellite dishes on their roofs.
 We also enjoyed the coolness of the shadows of the towering gorge above us while being mesmerised by the river cutting its way through the dry desert.

 In this area the people are mainly Berber and we were privileged to be presented with traditional Berber music and dancing and food at our hotel that night.
 More about the food to come!

 The Sahara Desert

 Next stop was the Sahara Desert.
 Oh my goodness, I couldn’t believe I was actually in the Sahara.
 Once our guide had dressed each of us females in our head scarves we headed off into the desert on camels to a Bedouin camp.